yewyewXD/Frontend-Application/README.md

 # Setting up the project

 You can use [create-react-app](https://facebook.github.io/create-react-app/) in order to kickstart your assignment.
-If you prefer, you can setup Webpack yourself as well.
+If you prefer, you can setup [webpack](https://webpack.github.io) yourself as well.

 # Git